EliaMG/C3Projects--Shipping/README.md

 ## Requirements
 ### Technical Requirements
 #### Your API will:
-- Respond with JSON and proper HTTP response codes
+- Respond with JSON and proper HTTP response codes  √
-- Allow Users to get shipping cost quotes for different delivery types
+- Allow Users to get shipping cost quotes for different delivery types  √
-- Allow Users to get a cost comparison of two or more shippers
+- Allow Users to get a cost comparison of two or more shippers  √
-- Log all requests and their associated responses such that an audit could be conducted
+- Log selected shipping options such that an audit could be conducted  √
 - Have appropriate error handling:
   - When a User's request is incomplete, return an appropriate error
   - When a User's request does not process in a timely manner, return an appropriate error

 #### Your bEtsy application will:
-- Integrate packaging estimates into the checkout workflow to be able to utilize the shipping API
+- Integrate packaging estimates into the checkout workflow to be able to utilize the shipping API √
 - Present the relevant shipping information to the user during the checkout process
   - Cost
   - Delivery estimate